ryanfp/DnD-Compendium/Untitled.md

 *8th-level Ranger feature*

-Moving through nonmagical difficult terrain costs you no extra movement if that difficult terrain is composed of plants.
+Moving through nonmagical difficult terrain costs you no extra movement.

 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.